-Here, Stephen Hutsby, Marketing Manager for Integrated Doorset Solutions looks at an increasing trend towards alternative veneers within door production, that move away from traditional timbers towards more rapidly renewable resources.
+Here, Stephen Hutsby, Head of Marketing and Product Development for Integrated Doorset Solutions looks at an increasing trend towards alternative veneers within door production, that move away from traditional timbers towards engineered veneers and more rapidly renewable resources.

 First and foremost, it is important to look at the environmental impact of veneers versus solid timber.
 When using veneer in place of solid sections of the same timber, the impact is much less since the sheer volume of material used is reduced.
 During manufacture, the thin slices of veneer, which are bonded together on edge to produce lay-ons that are large enough to cover a door, enable an incredibly cost effective and environmentally friendly solution to be supplied – particularly when compared to more traditional solid timber doors.